 Otherwise, something simple and cheap such as a Korg NanoPad is a great option.

-Using MIDI drum pads bring two distinct advantages to your drum MIDI tracks: velocity and timing.
+Using MIDI drum pads brings two distinct advantages to your drum MIDI tracks: velocity and timing.
 The force of your strikes can be recorded, which adds extra dynamics to your playing.
 Drum pads are also much easier to accurately hit in time compared to a keyboard.

 2. Study the Common Drum Beats for Your Style of Music